Best All-Terrain Tires for Nissan Xterra

 Lionhart Kilima A/T All Terrain 265/70R15 112T Light Truck Tire

-Best For: Drivers of light trucks and SUVs (like the Nissan Xterra) seeking a dependable, budget-friendly all-terrain tire that balances on- and off-road capability with a long tread-life warranty.
+Best For: Drivers of light trucks and SUVs like the Nissan Xterra who want a value-focused all-terrain tire that balances on- and off-road capability with tread-life coverage.

 Pros: